-Overall, in considering the Church of England's use of the three different types of spaces, it could be said that establishing and maintaining places of worship (church buildings and halls) has been prioritised, despite considerable challenges.
-There have been less (although varying) levels of emphasis on nurturing Christian community and discipleship in our homes.
-There seems less again presence of the church in community spaces, either where people naturally gather, (the modern-day physical or online 'marketplaces'), and/or the wilderness places where those on the margins of society often dwell.
+Overall, in considering the Church of England's use of the three different types of spaces, it could be said that establishing and maintaining places of worship (church buildings and halls) has been heavily prioritised, despite considerable challenges.
+There have been less (although varying) levels of emphasis on nurturing Christian community, discipleship and mission in our homes.
+There seems even less presence of the church in community spaces, either where people naturally gather, (the modern-day physical or online 'marketplaces'), and/or the wilderness places where those on the margins of society often dwell.